learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Added a user interface to create, edit, and delete URL and email redirects (/manage/redirects)
 - Added a user interface to edit registration receipts on the program settings page
 - Added a user interface to change the sequence and requiredness of program modules
+- Added a user interface for adding and removing students to/from the student lottery

 Onsite changes
 ~~~~~~~~~~~~~~